newstack-cloud/celerity-docs/docs/blueprint/specification.md

 ### values

 Values provide a way to define static and computed values that can be used in various sections of a blueprint such as resources, data sources and exports.
-Values are mostly useful for storing computed values that can be reused in multiple places or exported to be used in other blueprints or external systems.
+Values are mostly useful for storing computed and complex static values that can be reused in multiple places or exported to be used in other blueprints or external systems.

 For example, a value could be used to store the names of a list of dynamically generated s3 bucket names to be exported from the blueprint as follows: